Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 5. Information security analyst

 Overview: An information security analyst helms a company's cybersecurity protocols and systems.
 This specialist watch for security breaches, investigate suspicious activity, and design and enact security processes across the company's IT network.
 The responsibilities and scope of this job will vary based on company size and the sensitivity of the data you’re working with.
-BLS projects employment for this profession to grow 33% from 2020-2030.
+BLS projects employment for this profession to grow 32% from 2022 to 2032.

 Job requirements: To become an information security analyst, you will need at least a bachelor’s degree in cybersecurity or a related field.
 For those who want to work in high-profile industries, such as government entities, then you might consider getting a master’s in cybersecurity.